The Universal

 "The Universal" is a song by English rock band Blur and is featured on their fourth studio album, The Great Escape (1995).
 It was released on 13 November 1995 by Food Records and Parlophone as the second single from that album, charting at number five on the UK Singles Chart and number 12 in both Iceland and Ireland.

-In keeping with the song's science fiction theme, the single's cover art is an allusion to the opening shot of 2001: A Space Odyssey, and the music video, directed by Jonathan Glazer, is a tribute to the film A Clockwork Orange, with the band dressed up in costumes similar to Alex and his droogs.
+In keeping with the song's science fiction theme, the single's cover art is an allusion to the opening shot of 2001: A Space Odyssey, and alludes to the song's lyrical hook (it really, really could happen), whilst the music video, directed by Jonathan Glazer, is a tribute to the film A Clockwork Orange, with the band dressed up in costumes similar to Alex and his droogs.
 Both films were directed by Stanley Kubrick.

 Critical reception

 Simon Williams from NME named the song Single of the Week and praised it as "rather brilliant", writing, "A ludicrously grandiose ballad that weeps spiritual buckets and sweeps the same swish floor as 'This Is a Low'.
 It's exotic!
 It has strings and things!
 It will turn your hard bastard spine into vodka jelly when they play it in an arena near you at Crimbo!
 And — crucially — it ends like 'The Orinoco Song' by The Wombles.
 As all songs should."
 David Cavanagh from Select said, "'Universal' (considered at one time as a possible album title) is a grandiose and sublime ballad that looks in on the citizens of the 21st century.
 Musically, 'Universal' is this album's 'To the End' — strings, brass, girl singers, languid vocal lines and a sweeping, epic feel.
 The song and the overall performances are breathtaking."

 Gill Whyte from Smash Hits named it Best New Single, writing, "Blur-limey!
 How many people are on this record exactly?
 There's the string section, brass band, ladies' choir and very probably Uncle Tom Cobbly on zimmer.
 Ooh, and what a big noise it is!
 The thing's a colossus!
 A huge end-of-concert lighter-waving anthem all about..."
 In a separate review, the magazine added, "Sounds like a waltz your mum would glide around to.
 Best heard with the light off, so you can think about life and that."